 If the specifications turn out to be accurate, the One X10 might not show enough improvement to persuade someone with the One X9 to make the jump.
 Apart from the processing package, the main difference is the former’s higher-resolution cameras compared to the latter’s 13MP and 5MP cameras.

-By itself, though, the One X10 is a decent midrange option that most likely won’t break the bank — we assume the phone will not go for very much, although pricing and availability are currently unavailable.
-HTC initially announced the One X9 during the tail end of 2015, and sold it for around $170, so the same could happen, together with similar pricing, during this year’s get-together in Spain.
-The One X9 made its way to China and other parts of the world, so the One X10 might see similar availability.
+By itself, though, the HTC One X10 is a decent midrange option that most likely won’t break the bank — we assume the phone will not go for very much, although pricing and availability are currently unavailable.
+HTC initially unveiled the One X9 during the tail end of 2015, and sold it for around $170, so we are actually somewhat overdue for an announcement now.
+The One X9 made its way to China and other parts of the world, and there’s no indication that would change for the One X10.